Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Testing generalisation in latent representations

 \subsection{Results}

-We observed that most models trained on the composition task managed to achieve a reasonably high degree of disentanglement, and successfully reconstructed images in the training data (see Appendix~\ref{app:recons}).
+We observed that most models trained on the composition task managed to achieve a reasonably high degree of disentanglement, and successfully reconstructed images in the training data (see Appendix~\ref{app:scores} and~\ref{app:recons} for quantitative results).
 Here we present results of typical models that achieved a very high degree of disentanglement (with alignment scores typically $>0.95$, see Appendix~\ref{app:scores} for details).
 Figure~\ref{fig:results-comp} shows reconstructions as well latent space representations of three typical models trained on the \texttt{dSprites}, \texttt{3DShapes} and \texttt{MPI3D} datasets, respectively.

 Replicating results of \citet{montero2020role}, we observed that models showed poor generalisation to unseen combinations for all three datasets (see reconstruction of test images in Figure~\ref{fig:results-comp}).
-For \texttt{dSprites}, the models typically produced images with correct location, but made an error in the target shape (e.g., replacing the square with an ellipse).
+For \texttt{dSprites}, the models typically produced images in which the target location is correct but the shape is not (e.g., replacing the square with an ellipse).
 Similarly, with \texttt{3DShapes} and \texttt{MPI3D}, models typically reconstructed shapes with the correct colour hue (\texttt{3DShapes}) or vertical location (\texttt{MPI3D}), but made an error in the shape of the target object (e.g., replacing the pill (\texttt{3DShapes}) or cylinder (\texttt{MPI3D}) with a sphere(\texttt{3DShapes}) or pyramid (\texttt{MPI3D}).

 Next, we looked at the latent representations of each of these cases by selecting a latent variable that showed highest correlation with each generative factor as described in Section~\ref{sec:disent}.
-Figure~\ref{fig:results-comp} plots the distributions of the value of each latent variable for every combination of values of the relevant generative factors.
+Figure~\ref{fig:results-comp} plots the distributions of the value of each latent variable for every combination of values of the relevant generative factors (see Appendix~\ref{app:disent-def} for details).
 Visualising these probability distributions for the combination of generative factors seen during training (in black) confirmed that the models learned highly disentangled representations (note the low variance of the probability distributions for trained combinations, especially for \texttt{dSprites} and \texttt{3DShapes}).